abhioncbr/docker-airflow/README.md

 * Base image(DockerFile-BaseXX.YY.ZZ) - file for building base image which consist of packages of airflow, java, redis and other basic components.
 * Working image(DockerFile-XX.YY.ZZ) - Depend on the base image.
 Build image with patches of airflow, creating user, installing gcp packages and setting up the working environment.
 * Airflow scheduler needs a restart after sometime for properly scheduling of the task.
 Shell script for restarting scheduler is present in folder `config`
-* Airflow container by default is configured for writing logs on AWS S3.
+* Airflow container by default is configured for writing logs on local filesystem but can be configured for writing on AWS S3.
 AWS credentials needs to be updated in `credentials` file in folder `config`.

 ## How to build images
 * for base image - There are two options